FAQs

 Shipping

 We use UPS as our default carrier.
 We package orders to a very high standard to avoid any damage during transit.
 It should be understood that accidents and delays do happen.
 We cannot control delivery peoples’ actions, nor can we control the weather or traveling conditions.
 If damage occurs, please inspect the package immediately upon arrival and contact us immediately so we can submit a damage claim.
-In the quote request section there is an option to add insurance to your delivery.
-If we do not add insurance a claim will likely be denied.
-If you select the add insurance box, shipping prices will be adjusted accordingly.
+If your project HAS to be delivered by a certain date, we may recommend shipping with a more guaranteed service, like a Next Day or 2nd Day Air.
+This can result in increased shipping costs, but we’re happy to ship this way if your project needs.

 Since we are located in the middle of the country, the longest ground shipment we experience is 3-4 business days.
-Your delivery time will be on the tracking information that you will receive in the emails from UPS.
+You should receive a tracking email link once your prints leave our ship.

 Pricing